 The annual election shall take place on the last day of the Spring Plenary Session.

-If there is a vacancy on the Board of Directors, a special election to fill that vacancy may be held on the last day of the Fall or Spring Plenary Session.
-Any special election will be held following all regularly scheduled elections.
+If there is a vacancy on the Board of Directors, a special election to fill that vacancy may be held on the last day of Plenary Session.
+Any special election will be held following all regular elections at Plenary Session.

-The time at which balloting will begin shall be announced in the printed agenda.
-The first ballot shall not be held earlier than the announced time.
+The time at which elections will begin shall be announced in the agenda or schedule.
+The first election shall not be held earlier than the announced time.

 Nominations